-Students identified as 7th graders by their IEPs or 13 years of age prior to the beginning of school are eligible for participation in sports teams and SCASB activities.
+Students identified as 7th graders by their IEPs or 13 years of age prior to the beginning of school are eligible for participation in sports teams.

-Students in grades 9 - 12 may purchase an LSVI letterman jacket after completing one season of a sport or club.
+Students in grades 9 - 12 may purchase an LSD letterman jacket after completing one season of a sport or club.